Alexandre Boulerice: Federal politics

 Alexandre Boulerice has been active in the New Democratic Party since the late 1990s.
-He first ran in the 2008 federal election and finished a distant third with 16.26 percent of the vote, well behind Bloc Québécois incumbent Bernard Bigras.
+He first ran in the 2008 federal election and finished in third with 16.26 percent of the vote, well behind Bloc Québécois incumbent Bernard Bigras.
 He then became the vice president of communications for the Quebec section of the NDP, under the presidency of Françoise Boivin.

 In the May 2, 2011, federal election, the NDP received 30.6 per cent of the votes, which translated into 103 seats in the House of Commons, of which more than half (fifty-nine) were from Quebec.
 This result allowed the NDP to form the Official Opposition in the House of Commons for the first time in history.
 This electoral breakthrough is now known as "la vague orange" (Orange Crush).
 One of those seats belonged to Boulerice, who won a decisive victory with 50.8 per cent of the vote, finishing 9,700 votes ahead of Bigras.
 The NDP had never finished higher than third in the riding or its predecessors before.

-On May 26, 2011, Boulerice was appointed as opposition critic for the Treasury Board of Canada.
-In April 2012, he was appointed as Labour critic, and then as deputy Ethics and Access to Information critic.
+On May 26, 2011, NDP leader Jack Layton appointed Boulerice to the Shadow Cabinet as opposition critic for the Treasury Board of Canada.
+In April 2012, new leader Tom Mulcair reassigned him to be Labour critic, and then as deputy Ethics and Access to Information critic.

+In the 2012 leadership election, he supported Brian Topp.

-After the 2015 election, in which the NDP fell back to third place in the federal seat count and the Liberal Party won a majority government, Boulerice was appointed the NDP's Quebec lieutenant, as well as its critic for Ethics and deputy critic for Democratic Reform in the 42nd Canadian Parliament.
+After the 2015 election, in which the NDP fell back to third place in the federal seat count and the Liberal Party won a majority government, Mulcair appointed Boulerice to be the NDP's Quebec lieutenant, as well as its critic for Ethics and deputy critic for Democratic Reform in the 42nd Canadian Parliament.
 He also served as one of two New Democrats on the Special Committee on Electoral Reform.

 Following the 2016 federal NDP convention's non-confidence vote in Tom Mulcair's leadership, various media outlets mentioned Alexandre Boulerice as a potential candidate, including The Globe and Mail, The Canadian Press, and columnists such as Lysiane Gagon.
-CBC TV quoted him a few days after the convention saying it was 'too early' to decide whether to run.
+CBC TV quoted him a few days after the convention saying it was "too early" to decide whether to run.
+He eventually supported Peter Julian's candidacy and did not back any of the remaining candidates (Charlie Angus, Niki Ashton, Guy Caron, or eventual victor Jagmeet Singh) after Julian withdrew from the race.

 In early 2017, Boulerice was named Finance critic for the NDP.

 He was re-elected in the 2019 and 2021 federal elections and was subsequently the only NDP MP returned from Quebec.